I am an economist with research interests in international trade and macro development. I received my Ph.D. in Economics from UCLA.

 Quarterly Journal of Economics, revise and resubmit

-A Theory of Payment-Chain Crisis with Saki Bigio and Esteban Méndez
+Payment-Chain Crises with Saki Bigio and Esteban Méndez

 Econometrica, reject and resubmit